oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/b-lab-one-database-management/dbm.md

 ## Task 6: Set Up Alarm Definitions for External MySQL

 1. In the **Resources** page, click on the **Alarm definitions** section.
-You can set up alarm definitions to simplify the process of creating and managing alarms for HeatWave MySQL DB systems in Database Management.
+You can set up alarm definitions to simplify the process of creating and managing alarms for External MySQL DB systems in Database Management.

      ![Operation Stats](./images/alarms-home-view.png " ")

 2. In the Alarm definitions section, you can:

-- Create Oracle recommended alarms that are preconfigured for common operational scenarios for your HeatWave DB system.
+- Create Oracle recommended alarms that are preconfigured for common operational scenarios for your External MySQL DB system.

      ![Operation Stats](./images/recommended-alarms.png " ")